Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

  * *-FX Tx Ty TZ [Nx Ny Nz]* : Tangent and Normal are fixed
  * *-G guide*

 These commands are used to create a shape from wires.
 One wire is designated as the contour that defines the direction; it is called the spine.
-At least one other wire is used to define the the sweep profile.
+At least one other wire is used to define the sweep profile.
 * **mksweep** -- initializes the sweep creation and defines the wire to be used as the spine.
 * **addsweep** -- defines the wire to be used as the profile.
 * **deletesweep** -- cancels the choice of profile wire, without leaving the mksweep mode.
 You can re-select a profile wire.